-Interdisciplinarity: The JCPA encourages interdisciplinary publications which include a variety of policy domainns such as, immigration, health care, environment and climate change, education including higher education, security or human rights, welfare, transportation, bio-technology, and others.
-Functionally articles can address, for instance, research methods, policy analytic methodology, technology transfer, public finance, budgeting practice, administrative reform, performance measurement, and others.
+Interdisciplinarity: The JCPA encourages interdisciplinary publications.
+Policy domains: are open to policy research enhanced in, e.g., immigration, health care, environment and climate change, education, security or human rights, welfare, transportation, bio-technology, among other areas.
+Functionally: articles may address research methods, public finance and budgeting, administrative reform, performance measurement, among other areas.

 Become a MEMBER of the International Comparative Policy Analysis-Forum and receive a signifcantly reduced subscription to the Journal of Comparative Policy Analysis.
 Click here to sign up and subscribe today!